raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 )(user);
 {% endhighlight %}

-This feature allows you to arrange your code in a hierarchy to aid readability if you like, and it also allows you two write functions that return lists of functions to be evaluated by sequence.
+This feature allows you to arrange your code in a hierarchy to aid readability if you like, and it also allows you to write functions that return lists of functions to be evaluated by sequence.
 That is very powerful, but let's not get distracted just yet.
 Just file away the idea that sequence evaluates the functions in order without concerns for arrays.

-Next, the function decorators *maybe*, *andand*, and *oror* all have "map-if-many" semantics.
+Next, the function decorators `maybe`, `andand`, and `oror` all have "map-if-many" semantics.
 Here's the code from [allong.es]:

 {% highlight javascript %}
 function mapIfMany (fn) {